 BoundsLeft, BoundsRight, BoundsTop, BoundsBottom OBJ

-These are distances (X/Y coordinates) of the left, right, top, and bottom edges of the object bounding rectangle.
+These are distances (X or Y coordinates) of the left, right, top, and bottom edge of the object bounding rectangle measured in the current calibration units.
+If the image is not calibrated, the coordinates are in pixels.